erikdubois/Ultimate-Linux-Mint-18.1-Cinnamon/README.md

 The very latest cinnamon version can be installed on your system.

-Run the script

-	- ./install-cinnamon-latest.sh
+There is no script included for this.
+You will have to do it manually in the terminal.

-The script will add a resource.
+The script will add a resource and upgrade cinnamon.

 	# sudo add-apt-repository -y ppa:gwendal-lebihan-dev/cinnamon-nightly
 	# sudo apt-get update
 	# sudo apt-get install cinnamon -y
+    # sudo apt-get upgrade cinnamon -y

 <b>Nvidia</b>

-The last months I have no issues with the drivers coming from Linux (i.e.nouveau).
+The last months/years I have no issues with the drivers coming from Linux (i.e.nouveau).
 So I do NOT install the Nvidia drivers.

 HAVE NOT TESTED THIS FOR A WHILE